 Easy Does It!
-Roasting Tin Recipes from Around the World – This weekend was Halloween, and next weekend we have Bonfire Night.
-Both events have, unfortunately, been superseded this year by Covid-19, so we will be tucked away in our own homes for any ‘Trick or Treating’ and fireworks.
+Roasting Tin Recipes from Around the World – This month was Halloween, and Bonfire Night.
 How timely then, is this fabulous book from the Roasting Tin Series by best-selling cookbook author Rukmini Iyer!

 Her latest book – The Roasting Tin Around the World – is the culmination of years of travel and a passion for collecting recipe ideas – from Sri Lanka, Indonesia, Vietnam, Singapore, Russia, and India to the USA.
 A recipe writer, food stylist and formerly a lawyer, Rukmini loves creating delicious, easy recipes with minimum fuss and maximum flavour.
 Her aim is to transform Britain’s midweek meals, one roasting tin dinner at a time, whether you’re a meat-eater or vegan, a family or cooking for two.
 Her flair for fool-proof, no-fuss, flavour-packed dishes shows readers that by letting the oven do all the hard work, you don’t have to spend hours at the stove… that certainly suits me!

 With Halloween shenanigans and Bonfire night in mind, I have chosen a couple of recipes for you from the book that I think is perfect.
 (Recipes extracted from The Roasting Tin Around the World – Global One-Dish Dinners by Rukmini Iyer (Square Peg) and photography by David Loftus.)